CodeConfidant/pydate/README.txt

 set_month(month) 	        Change the month attribute value.

 set_day(day) 	            Change the day attribute value.

+inc_month() 	            Increment the month attribute value by 1.

+inc_day() 	                Increment the day attribute value by 1.

+dec_month() 	            Decrement the month attribute value by 1.

+dec_day() 	                Decrement the day attribute value by 1.

 tostring() 	                Return a string representing the Date class attribute values.